-The CEMPER Power*Trust™ is THE metric you need for judging the quality of your links.
-Invented by CEMPER.COM after years of research and calculations, this outstanding metric determines the quality of a website according to its strength and trustworthiness.
+Invented by LinkResearchTools after years of research and calculations, this metric determines the quality of a website according to its strength and trustworthiness.
+It analyzes data in real time from over 24 sources including Google, Moz, SEMRush, MajesticSEO, Sistrix, and many more.

-- Power – Reports the strength based on the number and power of links (better than PageRank™).
+- Power – Reports page strength based on the number of links and frequency of link building (more current than PageRank™).

 - Power-dom – The strength of the domain